midnightxyzw/bdo-nsfw/contrib/README.md

 # Overview

-This folder contains unmodified copy of commonly used tools and resources for BOD modding.
+This folder contains collection of commonly seen tools and assets for BOD modding.

-Credid and courtesy to original authors.
+All credid and courtesy goes to the original authors.

 # BDO Mod Tools from Undertow